FATE ONE: A Prophecy

 “Kabbal… The old town ruins?”
 Terra replies, his eyes still scanning the sword.

 She shakes her head in a corrected affirmation.
 “Yes, but the so-called village was still well intact at that time.
-It's been several years ago now,” Requiem says, almost seeming to choose her words carefully.
-She crosses her arms beneath her ample chest, puffing herself from her loosely fit robes as she decides to finish her prior statement.
+It has been several years ago now,” Requiem says, almost seeming to choose her words carefully.
+She crosses her arms beneath her ample chest, puffing herself within her loosely fit open robes, as she decides to finish her prior statement.

 “If the tales are to be believed as gospel, the Aegis should be somewhere in the direction of the continent of Dia to the south, possibly as close as the Metas Desert, near the oasis village of Torrah.”
 Her informative tone shifts to one less relaxed.
 “The Helgram, however, may be a more treacherous earning, out among the massive mountainous region north of Gaea…”